rana-sylvatica/OFOF1/Assembly Guide.md

 Here is the bare minimum of what you will need:
  - Soldering iron
  - Solder
- - Flush cutters
+ - Flush cutters (flat nail clippers can also work)
  - Hobby knife
  - 3mm hex key

-A multimeter is not technically required but will make your life easier
+A multimeter is not technically required but will make your life easier.
+Flux can make the soldering easier but isn't necessary (I don't use it).

 ![IMG_20220919_144336040](https://user-images.githubusercontent.com/95242582/191127035-48e306d2-e20d-4eaf-afd6-1137bbc93b87.jpg)